cse-labs/res-edge-labs/labs/beta-labs/res-edge-labs/kustomize/README.md

 - The `kic overlay imdb 1.0.1` command creates a new `overlays/1.0.1` folder
 - It will also create and open a new kustomization overlay file that references the base kustomization file with the new version defined
 - Update the new `kustomization.yaml` file and set "beta" as the clusters metadata annotation
-  - Codespaces will save the changes automatically
+  - Codespaces saves the changes automatically
 - After the update, your file should look like the yaml sample below:

 ```yaml